The Garden Grazer

 Jump to Recipe

-A tangy Vegan Italian Salad Dressing recipe that's ready in just 5 minutes!
-Made with bold flavors and an optional creamy hummus base.
-Drizzle it over your favorite leafy green salads, pasta salads, or grain salads!
-(Vegan, gluten-free, oil-free.)
+This tangy Vegan Italian Salad Dressing recipe is ready in just 5 minutes!
+Made with bold flavors and an optional creamy base using hummus or tahini.
+Drizzle it over leafy green salads, pasta salads, or grain salads!
+(Vegan, gluten-free, refined oil-free.)

 Oil-free vegan Italian salad dressing in a glass jar with serving spoon